-24.0 Conclusion and Summary of Findings
+25.0 Conclusion and Summary of Findings

-On 2 May 2017, representatives from the AFCEC Restoration IST and CH2M HILL conducted a formal inspection of the LUCs at nine (9) soil sites, fifteen (16) on-base groundwater sites, and three (3) off-base groundwater sites associated with the Travis AFB ERP.
-The nine soil sites are designated as LF007 (including the CAMU), SS015, SS016, SD033, SD037, DP039, SD043, LF044, and SS046.
-The 16 on-base groundwater sites are designated as FT004, LF006, LF007 (subareas B and D), LF008, SS015, SS016, ST027B, SS029, SD031, SD033, SD034, SS035, SD036, SD037, DP039, and SD043.
-The 3 off-base groundwater sites are designated as FT005, LF007C, and SS030.
-This inspection complies with Section 5.4 (Land Use Controls) of the WABOU Soil ROD (Travis AFB, 2002), Section 5.4 (Land Use Controls [LUC]) of the NEWIOU SSSW ROD (URS, 2006), and Section 2.12.2.8 (Land Use Controls) of the Travis AFB Groundwater ROD (CH2M HILL, 2014).
+On 11-12 January 2018, representatives from the AFCEC ISS, 60th Civil Engineer Squadron, CH2M HILL, TetraTech, the EPA and the DTSC conducted a formal inspection of the LUCs at nine (9) soil sites, eighteen (18) on-base groundwater sites, and three (3) off-base groundwater sites associated with the Travis AFB ERP.
+The nine (9) soil sites are designated as LF007 (including the CAMU), SS015, SS016, SD033, SD037, DP039, SD043, LF044, and SS046.
+The 18 on-base groundwater sites are designated as FT004, LF006, LF007 (subareas B and D), LF008, SS015, SS016, ST027B, ST028, SS029, SD031, ST032, SD033, SD034, SS035, SD036, SD037, DP039, and SD043.
+The three (3) off-base groundwater sites are designated as FT005, LF007C, and SS030.
+This inspection complies with Section 5.4 (Land Use Controls) of the WABOU Soil ROD (Travis AFB, 2002a), Section 5.4 (Land Use Controls) of the NEWIOU SSSW ROD (URS, 2006), and Section 2.12.2.8 (Land Use Controls) of the Travis AFB Groundwater ROD (CH2M HILL, 2014).

-The inspection team found the LUCs at the 9 soil sites and the 15 on-base groundwater sites to be in place and effective at restricting land use to industrial purposes only, preventing the construction of office space without appropriate vapor intrusion mitigation measures above solvent plumes, and/or protecting groundwater treatment infrastructure associated with selected remedies from damage.
-There is no evidence that any unauthorized land uses or unauthorized soil disturbances in the controlled areas took place in 2016.
+The inspection team found the LUCs at the nine (9) soil sites and the 18 on-base groundwater sites to be in place and effective at restricting land use to industrial purposes only, preventing the construction of office space without appropriate vapor intrusion mitigation measures above solvent plumes, and/or protecting groundwater treatment infrastructure associated with selected remedies from damage.
+There is no evidence that any unauthorized land uses or unauthorized soil disturbances in the controlled areas took place in 2017.
 In addition, a records review revealed no on-base drinking water wells have been constructed.
 There are no physical controls associated with these groundwater restrictions that can be inspected.
-The three (3) off-base properties that cover 3 off-base groundwater sites and are under easements were also inspected to verify that no residential development or well drilling activities other than base remedial activities had taken place.
+The three (3) off-base properties that cover three (3) off-base groundwater sites and are under easements were also inspected to verify that no residential development or well drilling activities other than base remedial activities had taken place.